rabbytesoftware/quiver/docs/netbridge-variables.md

 ## Overview

 Netbridge variables are a powerful feature in Quiver that automatically manages port assignments for arrows.
-They bridge the gap between port forwarding capabilities and arrow execution by attempting to open ports and making them available as variables to arrow methods.
+They bridge the gap between port forwarding capabilities and arrow execution by **dynamically assigning and opening ports at runtime** when arrows are executed.

 ## How It Works

 ### Basic Concept

-Netbridge variables are defined in an arrow's manifest and represent ports that the system should attempt to open.
+Netbridge variables are defined in an arrow's manifest and represent ports that the system should attempt to open **during execution runtime**.
 The key principle is:

+- **Installation**: No ports are assigned or opened
+- **Initialization**: Variables are identified but no ports assigned
+- **Runtime Execution**: Ports are dynamically assigned and opened just before the arrow starts
 - **Success case**: Port opens successfully → variable becomes available with the assigned port number
-- **Failure case**: Port cannot be opened → variable still gets the attempted port number, but user is informed via REST API
+- **Failure case**: Port cannot be opened → variable still gets a fallback port number, but user is informed

+This approach ensures that:
+- Installation never opens network ports (security best practice)
+- Ports are checked for availability at execution time (handles port conflicts)
+- Multiple attempts can be made if initial ports are busy
-This approach ensures that arrows can always execute, while giving users control over manual port configuration when automatic opening fails.
+- Arrows can always execute, with manual port configuration as fallback

 ### Workflow

 1. **Arrow Definition**: Arrow manifest includes `netbridge` section with port specifications
+2. **Installation**: Arrow is installed with no port assignment or opening
-2. **Method Initialization**: When a method is initialized, netbridge processing occurs
+3. **Method Initialization**: When a method is initialized, netbridge variables are identified but no ports assigned
+4. **Runtime Execution**: Just before executing arrow commands:
+   - System attempts to find available ports
-3. **Port Assignment**: System attempts to open each netbridge port using UPnP/NAT-PMP
+   - Attempts to open each netbridge port using UPnP/NAT-PMP
-4. **Variable Creation**: Port numbers are assigned to variables regardless of opening success
+   - Port numbers are assigned to variables regardless of opening success
+5. **Variable Expansion**: Arrow commands use `${VARIABLE_NAME}` syntax to access dynamically assigned port numbers
-5. **Status Reporting**: REST API reports which ports opened successfully and which failed
+6. **Status Reporting**: Execution logs report which ports opened successfully and which failed
-6. **User Decision**: User can manually open failed ports or proceed with current assignment
-7. **Method Execution**: Arrow methods use `${VARIABLE_NAME}` syntax to access port numbers

 ## Arrow Manifest Configuration